 Before starting a family business, you would be having a strategic plan on how to take off and run business activities smoothly.
 It is important to take an expert’s opinion, preferably from outside the family about your plans.
 It is of no harm to take advice even if you are confident enough about your planning.
 Also consider consulting financial advisors, and attorney regarding the legal process.

 You may also take advice from an expert in case of an unmanageable state of affairs.

 4. Level of Commitment should be Same

 Another important factor to be seen before starting the family business is, whether all the members who are going to join the business activities are on the same page as far as the ambitions are concerned.
 Practically it is not completely possible to have the same ambitious dreams.

-The eager of the members to achieve a specific goal or to take the business to a certain level defines how committed they will be in performing their tasks.
+The eagerness of the members to achieve a specific goal or to take the business to a certain level defines how committed they will be in performing their tasks.
 These elements can be discussed and sorted out in pre-business meetings.
-Moreover assigning responsibilities according to the specialty and competence of each member also enhance the performance level.
+Moreover assigning responsibilities according to the specialty and competence of each member also enhances the performance level.
 This can help to make the family business successful.